 Hash and tinctures also tend to have lower THC contents than other types of concentrates, so you might consider steering toward those before graduating to the more potent oils.
 Just remember to always start with a low dose and work your way up if you’re new to concentrates or have a low tolerance.

 3. Concentrates Can Be Administered Differently

 With bud, you can smoke it, vaporize it, and roll it, but there’s not much else you can do with it.
 Concentrates offer more options.

 Dabbing – the process by which you apply an extract to a hot nail and inhale through a glass piece – is swiftly on the rise among cannabis veterans.
 Dabbing is an easy way to get a potent dose of cannabinoids, although the learning curve and equipment demands make it a less accessible option for new users.

 Ingestible oils act like edibles in that they take effect slowly and last much longer due to the way they’re metabolized.
 These oils (or any extract, really) can be high in THC, CBD, or both.
 So if you’re interested in smoke-free methods – especially for treating medical symptoms and conditions – these capsules may be worth looking into.

 Tinctures are a sublingual concentrate, meaning they’re dropped under the tongue and enter the bloodstream.
 They act faster than edibles and ingestible oils, though they’re often less potent.

 Hash and oils may be also consumed using some of the same consumption methods as a flower.
 Some vaporizers are compatible with “loose” oils, though some portable pens are specially designed to be used with specific cartridges of oil.
-The motivated enthusiasts can even roll their bud-packed joints with hash and oils.
+The motivated enthusiast can even roll their bud-packed joints with hash and oils.

 4. Plant Matter is Stripped from Concentrates